How Often Should You Train with Kettlebells? A Coach’s Perspective

 • Advanced: 4–5 times per week

-The ultimate goal is consistency, paired with proper recovery and sustainable training.
+The ultimate goal is consistency, paired with proper recovery and sustainable progression.

 Previous